zulkamaula/FE_Test/README.md

 # data-ruas-app

-This application was created for the purpose of testing the Front End position using Vue JS which I chose as the framework tool.
+This application was created for the purpose of testing at Jasa Marga as Front-End Developer.
+In this cases i using VueJS, Bootstrap-Vue, SweetAlert2, Axios which I chose as the framework tool to build this app.

-##### See the results on SCREENSHOT below :
+#### Let's see the results on SCREENSHOOT below
 Picture 1 - Main Board
 ![image](https://user-images.githubusercontent.com/74296102/193723492-42f3f114-cb59-4f19-805b-f5597f4d6d68.png)